|

 sink to the floor.

-It may also be useful to know that despite
+It may also be useful to know that while different gases have

 important to consider.